Digital Time Synchronization in Ham Radio Explained

 When every station aligns to the same reference time, communication becomes predictable, efficient, and dependable.
 Therefore, digital time synchronization stands as a fundamental requirement for effective digital ham radio operation.

-Frequently Asked Questions
+Frequently Asked Questions About Time Synchronization in Ham Radio

-Why is time synchronization important in ham radio digital modes?
+Why is time synchronization important for FT8?

 About the Author